ornea/PyCRO/README.md

 7. Adjust Vertical scale
 8. Select Coupling

+To Do:

+1. continue implementing verticle and horizontal cursors that provide useful measurements

 There appears to be many python based ds1054z apps but most were tested on linux.
 This offering was developed on W10

 Main window looks like this